Side Hustles (RuPaul's Drag Race All Stars): Production

 The episode originally aired on July 1, 2021.

+Fashion

+For the main challenge, Ra'Jah O'Hara wears an outfit similar to her eleventh season promo look.
+Ginger Minj wears a robe with Jan's face.

+For the fashion show, Scarlet Envy recreates her entrance look from the eleventh season, which had a Renaissance print.
+Kylie Sonique Love recreates an outfit she wore impersonating Lady Gaga for the Snatch Game on the second season.

 Reception

 According to Gay Times, the episode's lip-sync contest "has gone down in history as one of the best".
 In 2021, the website's Damshenas wrote, "Laganja's return was met with overwhelmingly positive reviews from fans and critics, particularly for her epic stunts on the main stage, and viewers came out in droves on social media to demand a full-length comeback from the star for an upcoming season".
 Damshenas ranked the lip-sync first in a 2021 list of contests on the season to date and wrote, "Laganja Estranja's entrance is worth the top spot alone.
 Give it an Emmy.
 Fuck it, give it the EGOT."

 In 2022, Jaime Lubin of Honeysuckle Magazine said the performance was one of the competition's most watched, with approximately 3.5 million views on YouTube.
 McKinley Franklin of Screen Rant called the contest "iconic" in 2024, writing: "Laganja performed many demanding stunts and dance moves, shocking RuPaul and the rest of the judges in the process.
 There was no doubt she won the lipsync, and it was one of the top moments from All Stars season 6."
 Charlie Duncan of PinkNews called Laganja Estraja's performance "legendary" in 2025.
 Bernardo Sim of Out ranked the lip-sync third in a 2025 list of the show 30 best contests to date.